DARZ96/pdsnd_github/README.md

 - Python 3, NumPy, and pandas installed using Anaconda
 - A text editor, like Sublime or Atom
 - A terminal application

+### Credits
+Big thanks to Udacity for providing all the necessary materials and content for completing this project.